Land at Broomy Farm, Woodville, Derbyshire - Archaeological Investigations Report

 Abstract

+This report records the results of an archaeological watching brief and strip, map and sample excavation.
 The watching brief recorded a total of 99 shafts/bell pits which appear to relate to coal extraction.
-Post-medieval recovered pottery from the fills of one of the shafts suggest they may be related to previously identified post-medieval coal workings on Woodville Road (HER No 20236).
+Post-medieval pottery recovered from the fills of one of the shafts suggest they may be related to previously identified coal workings on Woodville Road (HER No 20236).

 The site contains evidence for the extraction of raw materials related to two activities historically attested in the local area: coal-mining and pottery production.
 That waste products from the local ceramics industry then entered the site is also of some interest, with the pottery assemblage preserving a ‘snapshot’ of some of the types of wares produced during the 19th and 20th centuries.
 The pottery assemblage therefore appears to have some limited potential to explore the regional research objective of developing understanding of the manufacture of pottery.